apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 Currently, Spark's script transform support two modes:

     1. Without Hive: Spark scripts transform can run without `-Phive` or `SparkSession.builder.enableHiveSupport()`.
-                     In this case, now spark only use script transform with `ROW FORMAT DELIMITED` and treat all value passed to script as a string.
+                     In this case, now Spark only use script transform with `ROW FORMAT DELIMITED` and treat all value passed to script as a string.
-    2. With Hive: When built Spark with `-Phive` and started Spark SQL with `enableHiveSupport()`, spark can use script transform with Hive SerDe and both `ROW FORMAT DELIMITED`.
+    2. With Hive: When built Spark with `-Phive` and started Spark SQL with `enableHiveSupport()`, Spark can use script transform with Hive SerDe and both `ROW FORMAT DELIMITED`.

 ### Syntax